iomesh/docs/docs/Deploy IOMesh Cluster/install-iomesh.md

    Optional: If you want to specify disks of Kubernetes nodes for IOMesh, configure the values of the node label.

-   In the example below, specify the values of
+   In this example, specify the values.

    ```yaml
    iomesh: